krlmlr/tibblize/README.md

 -----

-Please note that the ‘tibblizer’ project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that the ‘tibblize’ project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms. \[Copied to clipboard\]